-The database has information on all the nutrients and once you add the amount you consumed, it will calculate the calorie amount.
+The database has information on all the nutrients and calories, and once you add the amount you consumed, it will calculate the calorie amount based on that.

-You can then check your daily progress to see if you can afford that sneaky muffin on your coffee break.
+You can then check your daily Noom diet progress to see if you can afford to eat that sneaky muffin on your coffee break.

 As long as you are honest with everything you add and you have a daily calorie deficit, then you will be steadily getting closer to your weight-loss goals.

 Is the Noom Diet Sustainable in the Long Run?